 Diary of a Young Indian Leader

 After the South Asia Ethics Education workshop held in Coimbatore in 2006, Karthikeyan initiated a project for the promotion and protection of children rights in schools.
 He has spoken to children in many schools, about the importance of learning about their rights and how they can help fostering a culture of respect for the dignity of other children in India.
 Read the Diary of this young Indian leader.

-If you are using the material in your country, please get in contact with us to let us know your experience and the outcomes of your programs.
+If you are in using the material in your country, please contact us.